WolverinDEV/rust-webrtc/readme.md

 - usrsctp-1.dll

 # TODOs
+- Send EOF on media stream sender & receivers
+- Drop data if receiver endpoint has been dropped

 ## Application channels (DataChannel)
 - Allowing local channels to be created without a connected peer
 - Dynamically request more data channels when exceeding the initial requested amount